 How to use 'if' in Python

 Learn how to use if statements in Python.
-Discover different methods, tips, real-world applications, and how to debug common errors.
+This guide covers different methods, tips, real-world examples, and common errors to help you code.

 How to use 'if' in Python